 Second, visit the Maven.
 Serving as a anchor to this “micro district”, the Maven is a boutique hotel with 172 rooms.
 Adjacent to the Milk Market, the lobby of the hotel offers guests immediate access to bars, restaurants and shops.
 Whereas guests are within walking distance to Union Station, Coors Field and everything Downtown Denver has to offer.

 Third, experience community.
 The Milk Market offers an array of eateries sure to satisfy any taste bud, while providing a fun environment and the chance to blend in with the community.
 Choose a meal and eat with friends or meet new ones in the community style tables.
 With several new eateries expected to open, below is just a sampling of what to expect from the Dairy Block.

 Seven Grand – Whiskey Bar

 Poka Lola Social Club – famed for it’s American soda fountain nod

 Denver Milk Market – offers 16 different restaurants & bars, headed up by Colorado Chef, Frank Bonanno.

-To stay up to date on what’s happening at the Dairy Block, visit www.Dairyblock.com and let them know the Denver Relocation Guide sent you!
+To stay up to date on what’s happening at the Dairy Block, visit www.Dairyblock.com.
+And, be sure to let them know the Denver Relocation Guide sent you!